Release the Addiction from your life!

 Your brain doesn’t just create an addiction randomly, it needs an instruction, a signal, This is where your mind comes into play.
 Who we are now is a construct of everything before us.
 If you were a child and watched an alcoholic parent drink every day then your inquisitive and pattern-matching mind would think this is the correct behaviour and you may find a desire to drink every day too, just like the little child watching Mum from his pram smoke every day, this becomes learnt behaviour.

-I’ve created a programme based on many successful protocols, techniques and processes from a range of therapies and methodologies which has helped many of my clients to be released from the addiction.
-Notice how the programme doesn’t have the word addiction or recovery in it?
+I’ve created a program based on many successful protocols, techniques and processes from a range of therapies and methodologies which has helped many of my clients to be released from the addiction.
+Notice how the program doesn’t have the word addiction or recovery in it?
 That’s because my methods focus on you regaining control and being released from your pain and struggles.

-- Three sessions of dynamic changework with cutting edge techniques
+- Four sessions of dynamic changework with cutting edge techniques

-- MP3 for daily listening and calming influence
+- Support MP3 for daily listening and positive calming influence

 - The ability to control and choose what you eat/drink/other, not have it control you